hendrikwout/pynacolada/README.md

     func = lambda U,V: np.array([np.mean(np.sqrt(U**2+V**2),axis=0 )])
     dnamsel = ['level',]
     pcl.pcl(func,dnamsel,datin,datout,appenddim=True)
-    # Note also that the calculation is not entirely correct because the U and V loacations are shifted by 1/2-gridcell!
+    # Note also that the calculation is not entirely correct because the U and V
+    # locations are shifted by 1/2-gridcell!

     fout.close()
     fin.close()

-    print("example 4: now we come to it's real power.
-Do the same as before, but for an hourly time series. ")
+    print("example 4: now we get to it's real power.
+Do the same as before,       \
+           but for an hourly time series. ")

     # the timeseries: just a list of all the files in the right order
     dts = sp.dtrange(dt.datetime(2002,5,1),dt.datetime(2002,7,1),dt.timedelta(hours=1))